-Apps can be used to keep track of your overall trends and statistics, and as a tool for reminding you about treatments and medications.
+Apps can be used to keep track of your overall trends and statistics, and as a tool for reminding you about medications.
 They also make it easy for your doctor to get insights from your event history at a glance.
 Having an app on your smartphone also means you’re prepared to use it at a moment’s notice and you’ll almost always have access to that information if you need it.

 Having the power to share all of your recorded information instantly can be a major help as well.
 With the Seer App, you can track your seizures and share your event history with your doctor for more productive conversations about what has happened between appointments and how your seizures can be better managed.
 The Seer App uses your event history to identify patterns and cycles, too, so you can begin to notice when you are more or less likely to experience an event.
 The medication manager allows you to set up reminders to take your medication, helping you to keep on top of your schedule.

 [Image description: iPhone with Seer App downloaded on right.
 Text on left reads “Keep track of your events.
 Have better conversations with your Doctor.
 Download the Seer App.”]